Raggaer/respoe/README.md

 - `RESPOE_NEW_PASSWORD`: New password for your account (used for change password).
 - `RESPOE_RECIPIENT`: Recipient for sending private messages (used for private message sending).

 **This variables are only needed if you want to run the tests.
-For usage these are not needed**
+These are not needed for regular usage**

 ## License